SciBorgs/SciGuides/projects/DifferentialDrive.md

 <img src="https://docs.wpilib.org/en/stable/_images/layout.jpg">

 The black cylinders between the two center wheels are motors.
-As you can see, there there are 2 motors attached to each side of the drivetrain.
+As you can see, there there are two motors attached to each side of the drivetrain.

 These motors are also connected via wires to motor controllers, which are connected ultimately to a roboRIO (gray square thing on the top).
 The roboRIO is a piece of hardware which connects and interfaces with all of the sensors and actuators on the robot (sensors collect data, actuators move).
 We can control those sensors and actuators by running code on the RIO.
 - Remember `Ports.java`?
 Well, in order to control our electronics and for the RIO to send them signals, we need to know what physical ports our components are connected to.
 That's what we mean when we say that this file stores the ports for our components.*

 The roboRIO is connected to a radio (the white rectangle to the right of the RIO), which is how we generally connect our computers to the RIO.
-## Creating the Drive Subsystem
+# Drive Subsystem

 Our first step will be to create a drive folder for everything related to the Drive subsystem.
 It will include:
 - a Drive.java subsystem that extends `SubsystemBase` and contains the logic to control the motors and the drivetrain.